 - Choose whether you want to use a password or an AWS Key Management Service (KMS) key to encrypt the backed-up data.
 For more information on encryption algorithms, see Backup Repository Encryption.

-If you select to use AWS KMS keys for encryption on the repository level, mind the following:
+If you select the Use KMS encryption key option, mind the following:

-If a KMS key is scheduled for deletion, it acquires the Pending deletion state.
-In this case, Veeam Backup for AWS will rise the warning, and, during the following 7 days, you must either change the encryption settings for the backup repository in Veeam Backup for AWS or cancel the key deletion.
+If a KMS key is scheduled for deletion, it will acquire the Pending deletion state.
+In this case, Veeam Backup for AWS will raise the warning, and, during the following 7 days, you must either change the encryption settings for the backup repository in Veeam Backup for AWS or cancel the key deletion.

-For more information on disabling and deletion of KMS keys, see AWS Documentation.
+For more information on managing AWS KMS keys, see AWS Documentation.